Chart Query¶

 Click the icon to hide the query result of that line on the chart.

-As shown below, the system loads data only displaying 1m and 15m query results, while the 5m system load query result is hidden and cannot be viewed on the chart.
+As shown in the figure below, the system only displays the query results for 1m and 15m, while the query result for 5m has been hidden and cannot be viewed on the chart.

 Expression Query¶

-Calculate using added expressions.
-If the expression query contains multiple query statements, grouping tags need to remain consistent.
-In expression calculations, if Query A has units, the result of operations involving Query A and numbers also retains the units.
-For example, if A's unit is KB, then A+100 also has the unit KB.
+This involves adding expressions for calculation.
+If the expression query contains multiple query statements, the group labels must remain consistent.
+In expression calculations, if Query A has units, the result of operations between Query A and numbers also carries the units.
+For example, if the unit of A is KB, then the unit of A+100 is also KB.

 DQL Query¶